icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [dawnscanner](https://github.com/thesp0nge/dawnscanner) — A static analysis security scanner for ruby written web applications.
 It supports Sinatra, Padrino and Ruby on Rails frameworks.

+- [ERB::Formatter](https://github.com/nebulab/erb-formatter) — Format ERB files with speed and precision.

 - [Skunk](https://github.com/fastruby/skunk) — A SkunkScore Calculator for Ruby Code -- Find the most complicated code without test coverage!

+- [Traceroute](https://github.com/amatsuda/traceroute) — A Rake task gem that helps you find the unused routes and controller actions for your Rails 3+ app.

 <a name="security" />